/42

 20 / 42

-20) What is the speed of ultrasound travel through human soft tissue?
+20) What is the speed at which sound waves travel through a particular medium?

 21 / 42